rafelafrance/traiter_efloras/README.md

 ![Treatment](assets/traits.png)

+## Terms
+Essentially, we are finding relevant terms in the text (NER) and then linking them (Entity Linking).
+There are 5 types of terms:
+1. The traits themselves: These are things like color, size, shape, woodiness, etc. They are either a measurement, count, or a member of a controlled vocabulary.
+1. Plant parts: Things like leaves, branches, roots, seeds, etc. These have traits.
+So they must be linked to them.
+1. Plant subparts: Things like hairs, pores, margins, veins, etc. Leaves can have hairs and so can seeds.
+They also have traits and will be linked to them, but they must also be linked to a part to have any meaning.
+1. Sex: Plants exhibit sexual dimorphism, so we to note which part/subpart/trait notation is associated with which sex.
+1. Other text: Things like conjunctions, punctuation, etc. Although they are not recorded, they are often important for parsing and linking of terms.

 ## Multiple methods for parsing
 1. Rule based parsing.
 Most machine learning models require a substantial training dataset.
 I use this method to bootstrap the training data.
-And, if other methods fail, I can fall back to this.
+If machine learning methods fail, I can fall back to this.
 1. Machine learning models.
 (In progress)

 ## Rule-based parsing strategy